Scattered-Systems/acme/README.md

 # acme

-Standardizing system management for the Scattered-Systems Ecosystem
+A set of common primitives for Scattered-Systems